-White House Aide Rewards Paul Ryan’s Loyalty With Talk of Ousting Him as Speaker
+White House Aide Rewards Paul Ryan’s Loyalty With Talk of Ousting Him As Speaker

 Stirring up the caucus with a tussle over the speakership just months before the midterms doesn’t make much sense, and Politico said that McCarthy and the White House are worried that talk of pushing Ryan out might spark a backlash.

-Mulvaney spokeswoman Meghan Burris issued a statement claiming his remarks were “purely hypothetical.”
+Mulvaney spokesperson Meghan Burris issued a statement claiming his remarks were “purely hypothetical.”
 Burris said:

 He is supportive of the Speaker.
 He is also supportive of any ideas that unite Republicans and divide Democrats, which is what his comments at the conference referenced.
-He is not ‘working behind the scenes’ for an early Speaker’s race nor getting involved in any leadership races.”
+He is not “working behind the scenes” for an early Speaker’s race nor getting involved in any leadership races.

 McCarthy also strongly denied that he’s involved in any plot to oust Ryan.